jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 green: make it pass
 ---------------------------------------------------------------------------------

-I put the failing line in an ``assertRaises`` context to make the test pass
+I place the failing line in a `unittest.TestCase.assertRaises`_ context to make the test pass

 .. code-block:: python